Regenerative Agriculture and Tech: A New Path for Environmentalists

 Case Study: White Oak Pastures.
 This farm transitioned from conventional cattle ranching to a holistically managed system.
 A life-cycle analysis (LCA) conducted by Quantis found that their system sequesters more carbon than it emits.
 Specifically, for every kilogram of beef produced, 3.5 kilograms of CO2 are sequestered into the soil.

-Tech Integration Comparison
+Tech Integration Table

 Technology Type Leading Service/Brand Environmental Impact Complexity Level